 It is not required to spend an excessive amount of time cracking the root or Administrator passwords to all systems in the lab.
 If you have tried all of the available wordlists in Kali and information gathered throughout the labs, then you can stop at this point, as there is another vector possible.
 If you have a significant amount of cracking hardware, then feel free to continue to crack as many passwords as you can.

 The firewalls and networking devices that connect the networks together are not directly exploitable.
 Although they are in scope and you may attempt to gain access to them, they are not intentionally created for you to do so.
 In addition, we discourage lengthy attacks such as bruteforce- or DDOS-type attacks as it will only make the firewalls, and the networks connected to them, inaccessible for you and other students.

-The proof.txt files located on machines throughout the network can be submitted on the
+The proof.txt files located on machines throughout the network can be submitted with the

-submit proofs tab is entirely for your own use.
+submit flag button is entirely for your own use.